Should You Declaw Your Cat?

 Me-ow!
 7 cat owners speak out on declawing

-A sample of opinions from a recent informal survey of Angie’s List members, in which 70 of 190 cat owners said they’d had a cat declawed:
+A sample of opinions from an informal survey of Angie’s List members, in which 70 of 190 cat owners said they’d had a cat declawed:

 - “I have seven indoor cats and they all have their front paws declawed for our safety.
 I have an awesome vet who gives them pain meds mixed with antibiotic for a week after the surgery.”